Time Bandits (TV series): Production

-In July 2018, Apple closed a deal to develop a television series version of the Terry Gilliam film, with Gilliam set to serve as executive producer.
-Several months later in March, Taika Waititi joined the project, set to co-write and direct the pilot episode.
+In July 2018, it was announced that Apple Inc. had closed a deal to develop a television series version of the Terry Gilliam film, with Gilliam set to serve as executive producer.
+In March 2019, Taika Waititi joined the project, set to co-write and direct the pilot episode.
 Waititi stated the series would be 10 episodes, and revealed to be a co-writer alongside Iain Morris and Jemaine Clement.
-Lisa Kudrow was cast for the series.
+In September 2022, Lisa Kudrow was cast.
+On September 16, 2024, Apple TV+ canceled the series after one season.

-Production took place in New Zealand in late 2022 and early 2023.
-The series was shot in Wellington, appearing as New York set in the 1920s when shooting began in October.
+Production took place in New Zealand and Toronto in late 2022 and early 2023.
+The series was shot in Wellington, appearing as 1920s New York when shooting began in October 2022.